DataDog/integrations-core/btrfs/README.md

 See [metadata.csv][7] for a list of metrics provided by this integration.

 ### Events

 The Btrfs check does not include any events.

 ### Service Checks

-The Btrfs check does not include any service checks.
+The Btrfs check does not include any Service Checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][8].